-Tender steak is slow simmered in a veggie mixture for perfectly combined flavors that create a heavenly combo when this Swiss Steak is paired with mashed potatoes.
+Tender steak is slow simmered in a veggie mixture for perfectly combined flavors that create a perfectly comforting combo when this Swiss Steak is paired with mashed potatoes.

 Some of my fondest memories of childhood are in the kitchen helping my mom.